vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/031/13_mahI_yadi.md

 Renou takes b as describing Vṛtra, Schmidt Indra; Geldner’s tr. is not clear, though Schmidt (169 n.) claims it’s to Vṛtra.
 I follow Schmidt in assigning the phrase to Indra, though the poet may have intended its referent to be ambiguous, indicating that the opponents are almost evenly balanced.

-I follow the current standard view (represented already by Geldner and Renou) that ánutta- is the ppl. to the lexeme ánu √dā ‘concede’; Schmidt and WG follow the older deriv. from √nud ‘push’, hence ‘unpushable’ vel sim.
+I follow the current standard view (represented already by Geldner and Renou) that ánutta- is the ppl. to the lexeme ánu √dā ‘concede’; Schmidt and Witzel Gotō follow the older deriv. from √nud ‘push’, hence ‘unpushable’ vel sim.